 |Queen's Staircase||(242) 322-7500||Downtown Nassau|

-Vacationers will experience some other intriguing local landmarks in this area.
+Vacationers can experience some other worthwhile sites worth visiting in this area.

-A landmark that often intrigues visitors is.
-It is situated in downtown Nassau.
+A landmark worth visiting is.
+It is located in downtown Nassau.
 The Water Tower is only open to the public at certain times, so call ahead to see if it will be open.

 |Observation Tower||Downtown Nassau||New Providence|